jchristn/S3Server/README.md

 Is there an API you'd like exposed that isn't currently?
 Did you identify an issue or have other feedback?
 Please file an issue here!

-## New in v1.3.x
+## New in v1.4.x

-- Legal hold and retention callbacks
+- Now passing objects received from AWS SDK into callback methods
+- Class definitions for requests and responses used by AWS SDK

 ## Examples